msridhar/NullAway-wiki/JSpecify-Support.md

 Not supporting the above features may lead to false negatives (missed issues).
 We are slowly working towards supporting them, and any help from the community is appreciated, from issue reports to pull requests.

+## Supported JDK versions

+When building with JSpecify mode enabled, we strongly recommend compiling using the most recent released JDK build (JDK 25.0.0 as of 2025-09-22).
+If you cannot build with the latest JDK, but can build using JDK 21, we recommend updating to at least JDK 21.0.8 and then passing the javac flag `-XDaddTypeAnnotationsToSymbol=true` to enable proper support for reading type use annotations from bytecodes; see https://github.com/uber/NullAway/pull/1245.
+The `-XDaddTypeAnnotationsToSymbol=true` flag is **not** supported by [Oracle JDK](https://www.oracle.com/java/technologies/downloads/) 21.0.8; you must use an OpenJDK build like those from Temurin or Zulu.

 ## JSpecify and Guava